pivotal-cf/docs-pks/delete.hbs.md

 This topic describes how to delete the Tanzu Kubernetes Grid Integrated Edition (TKGI) tile from the {{ vars.platform_name }} Installation Dashboard.

 <p class='note'><strong>Note</strong>:
-If you used the VMware Tanzu Kubernetes Grid Integrated Edition Management Console to deploy TKGI, you must remove TKGI from the TKGI Management Console.
+If you used the {{  vars.product_full }} Management Console to deploy TKGI, you must remove TKGI from the TKGI Management Console.
 For more information, see
 <a href="console-delete-deployment.html">Delete Your Tanzu Kubernetes Grid Integrated Edition Deployment</a>.
 </p>